symbiotejs/symbiote.js/docs/lifecycle.md

 By default, components are destroyed when disconnected from DOM (after a 100ms delay).
 This delay allows synchronous DOM moves (e.g. list reordering) without triggering destruction.

-If you do **NOT** plan to permanently remove your component from DOM, disable destruction:
+If you do **NOT** plan to permanently remove your component from DOM or keep it just in memory, disable destruction:
 ```js
 class MyComponent extends Symbiote {